ahofmann4/stat540-2014-Hofmann-Analise/Seminar 4/Seimar4.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3.png)

 Overall, changing the seed number changes the scatter plots entirely, and I think you need to make a new design matrix to name the gene correctly otherwise you get wt/NrlKO each time.
+How do you make another design matrix?